The name of this Corporation is The American Association for Thoracic Surgery (hereinafter the “Association”).

 Section 8.
-While the scientific session of the annual meeting is held primarily for the benefit of the members of the Association, it may be open to non-members who are able to submit satisfactory credentials, who register in a specified manner, and who pay such registration fee as may be determined and published by the Council from year to year.
+While the scientific session of the annual meeting is held primarily for the benefit of the members of the Association, it may be open to non-members who are able to submit satisfactory credentials, who register in a specified manner, and who pay such registration fee as may be determined and published by the Board from year to year.

+Section 1.
 Any member of the Association may be admonished, censured, placed on probation, suspended or expelled for (i) failure to meet the requirements for membership in the Association, (ii) conduct in violation of these By-Laws, the Code of Ethics adopted by the membership of the Association, or the Association’s rules and policies, (iii) being convicted of or pleading guilty to a felony or any crime arising out of the practice of medicine or involving moral turpitude, (iv) being disciplined by, or otherwise having the member’s right to practice medicine limited, suspended, terminated or otherwise affected by, any medical licensing authority, or (v) engaging in conduct inconsistent with the purposes of the Association.
-Disciplinary actions shall be conducted in accordance with the Procedural Guidelines for Ethics Complaints Against AATS Members established by the Council, which procedures shall include written notification to the member of the infraction and an opportunity for a hearing.
+Disciplinary actions shall be conducted in accordance with the Procedural Guidelines for Ethics Complaints Against AATS Members established by the Board, which procedures shall include written notification to the member of the infraction and an opportunity for a hearing.

 Section 1.
-The Association shall indemnify any and all of its Councilors (hereinafter in this Article referred to as “directors”), officers, employees, committee members and agents, or former directors, officers, employees, committee members and agents, or other person who has served or shall serve at the Association’s request or by its election as a director or officer of another corporation or association, against expenses actually and necessarily incurred by them in connection with the defense or settlement of any action, suit or proceeding in which they, or any of them, are made parties, or a party, by reason of being or having been directors, officers, employees, committee members or agents of the Association, or directors or officers of such other corporation or association, provided, however, that the foregoing shall not apply to matters as to which any such director, officer, employee, committee member or agent, or former director, officer, employee, committee member or agent or person shall be adjudged in such action, suit or proceeding to be liable for willful misconduct in the performance of duty or to such matters as shall be settled by agreement predicated on the existence of such liability.
+The Association shall indemnify any and all of its Directors, officers, employees, committee members and agents, or former directors, officers, employees, committee members and agents, or other person who has served or shall serve at the Association’s request or by its election as a director or officer of another corporation or association, against expenses actually and necessarily incurred by them in connection with the defense or settlement of any action, suit or proceeding in which they, or any of them, are made parties, or a party, by reason of being or having been directors, officers, employees, committee members or agents of the Association, or directors or officers of such other corporation or association, provided, however, that the foregoing shall not apply to matters as to which any such director, officer, employee, committee member or agent, or former director, officer, employee, committee member or agent or person shall be adjudged in such action, suit or proceeding to be liable for willful misconduct in the performance of duty or to such matters as shall be settled by agreement predicated on the existence of such liability.

 Section 2.
-Upon specific authorization by the Council, the Association may purchase and maintain insurance on behalf of any and all of its directors, officers, employees, committee members or agents, or former directors, officers, employees, committee members or agents, or any person who has served or shall serve at the Association’s request or by its election as a director or officer of another corporation or association, against any liability or settlement based on asserted liability, incurred by them by reason of being or having been directors, officers, employees, committee members or agents of the Association or directors or officers of such other corporation or association, whether or not the Association would have the power to indemnify them against such liability or settlement under the provisions of Section 1.
+Upon specific authorization by the Board, the Association may purchase and maintain insurance on behalf of any and all of its directors, officers, employees, committee members or agents, or former directors, officers, employees, committee members or agents, or any person who has served or shall serve at the Association’s request or by its election as a director or officer of another corporation or association, against any liability or settlement based on asserted liability, incurred by them by reason of being or having been directors, officers, employees, committee members or agents of the Association or directors or officers of such other corporation or association, whether or not the Association would have the power to indemnify them against such liability or settlement under the provisions of Section 1.

 Section 1.
 All papers read before the Association shall become the property of the Association.
 Authors shall provide original or electronic copies of their manuscripts to the Editor for consideration for publication in the official Journal.